 - It is highly disrespectful to sleep in class.
-If you sleep in class, you may be asked to leave. - The use of laptops during class is restricted to note taking only-absolutely no social media during class time. - If you come to class after the first 10 minutes, please wait for an appropriate moment to enter so as not to disturb the class. - Please do not enter the classroom during a student presentation.
+If you sleep in class, you may be asked to leave. - The use of laptops during class is restricted to note taking only-absolutely no social media during class time. - If you come to class after the first 15 minutes, please wait for an appropriate moment to enter so as not to disturb the class.